-This article was written by the Great British Mag editorial team on 11 Nov, 2019.
+This article was updated by the Great British Mag editorial team on 21 September 2021

 Starting university as an international student can be a nerve-wracking experience.
-On top of having to get used to a new country and culture you will most likely be living with people you don’t know, so it is understandable you might be feeling anxious about how to break the ‘ice ‘with your new housemates, don’t worry we have you covered with these tips.
+On top of having to get used to a new country and culture – you will most likely be living with people you don’t know, so it is understandable that you might be feeling anxious about how to break the ‘ice ‘with your new housemates.
+But don’t worry too much because we have you covered with these top tips.

-When you move in make sure you introduce yourself.
+When you first move in, make sure that you introduce yourself.
 If you are moving into student dorms, then leave your room door ajar.
-This will signal your moving in and people can pop their head in and say hello!
-Equally you will be able to see people and can make the first move by introducing yourself.
+This will signal that you’re moving in and people can pop their head around and say hello!
+Equally, you will be able to see other people and can make the first move by introducing yourself.

 Make a cup of tea